c85/Back-End-Development-Capstone/README.md

 ## Validate
 To validate that your environment is working correctly, you must open a new terminal because the Python virtual environment will only activate when a new terminal is created.
 You should have ended the previous task by using the `exit` command to exit the terminal.

-1. Open a terminal with `Terminal` &gt; `New Terminal` and check that everything worked correctly by using the `which python` command:
+1. Open a terminal with `Terminal` > `New Terminal` and check that everything worked correctly by using the `which python` command:

 	Check which Python you are using: